sakana28/MA_notebook/Draft.md

 The platform's structure, depicted in Figure {1.1}, consists of two primary parts: the Processing System (PS) and the Programmable Logic (PL).
 The FPGA fabric of the PL is based on the Artix®-7 and Kintex®-7 FPGAs and includes not only essential elements such as Configurable Logic Blocks (CLBs) and the switch matrix, but also DSPs and Block RAMs that extend the computational and memory capabilities.
 ![[Pasted image 20231006055255.png]]
-（cited from Zynq 7000 datasheet）
+（cited from Zynq 7000 datasheet） **Replace it with a simpler diagram**

 The center of the PS consists of a dual-core ARM Cortex-A9 processor and a set of associated processing resources, including hardware floating point units, which together form the Application Processing Unit (APU).
 Furthermore, the PS includes peripheral interfaces, cache, memory interfaces, interconnect and clock generation circuitry.  (cite zedbook) This integrated system supports multiple real-time operating systems, such as Linux.